howtographql/howtographql/content/backend/graphql-python/3-mutations.md

 ---

 ### Mutations
-The process of sending data to server is called *Mutation*.
+The process of sending data to server is called *mutation*.
 Defining it is pretty similar on how you've defined the query.

 <Instruction>